Code-Institute-Submissions/Milestone-Project-82/README.md

         in the button, so players can tell what the button does instantly.
 * Mute Display Light
     * Volume mute icon.
-    * I went for a different icon for the display light than the button as i thought having the display light start in an off state with a sound on icon next to it, players would think the game started with mute on.
+    * I went for a different icon for the display light than the button as I thought having the display light start in an off state with a sound on icon next to it, players would think the game started with mute on.
 #### Background ####
 * From [subtlepatterns.](https://www.toptal.com/designers/subtlepatterns)